Disclosures and Conflicts of Interest

 - The second slide of each presentation should indicate the speaker’s disclosure(s).

 - For last-minute replacement speakers, you must get a disclosure from the replacement speaker.
-In addition, if that person has something to disclose, you must resolve any conflict of interest by completing the AANS Resolution of Conflict of Interest form.
+In addition, if that person has something to disclose, you must mitigate any conflict of interest by completing the AANS Mitigation of Conflict of Interest form.
 Lastly, the speaker must verbally disclose to the audience even if he/she has nothing to disclose.

-- If the replacement speaker refuses to disclose or if you cannot resolve the conflict of interest, then that person cannot be faculty.
+- If the replacement speaker refuses to disclose or if you cannot mitigate the conflict of interest, then that person cannot be faculty.

 - Send these completed forms to AANS prior to the activity.
 Please see your meeting’s timeline/checklist for deadlines.

-- Refer to the Updated Standards for Managing Conflicts of Interest for further information regarding disclosures and resolving conflicts of interest.
+- Refer to the Updated Standards for Managing Conflicts of Interest for further information regarding disclosures and mitigating conflicts of interest.

-Failure or refusal to disclose or the inability to satisfactorily resolve the identified conflict will result in the withdrawal of the invitation to participate.
+Failure or refusal to disclose or the inability to satisfactorily mitigate the identified conflict will result in the withdrawal of the invitation to participate.

 Disclosure information is divided into two categories: those with financial or other relationships to disclose and those with no significant relationships to disclose.

 The AANS and (insert name of non-accredited sponsor) control the content and production of this CME activity and attempt to ensure the presentation of balanced, objective information.
-In accordance with the Standards for Commercial Support established by the ACCME, faculty, abstract reviewers, paper presenters/authors, planning committee members, staff and any others involved in planning the educational content and the significant others of those mentioned must disclose any relationship they or their co-authors have with commercial interests which may be related to their content.
-The ACCME defines "relevant financial relationships" as financial relationships in any amount occurring within the past 12 months that create a conflict of interest.
+In accordance with the Standards for for Integrity and Independence in Accredited Continuing Education established by the ACCME, faculty, abstract reviewers, paper presenters/authors, planning committee members, staff and any others involved in planning the educational content must disclose any relationship they or their co-authors have with ineligible companies which may be related to their content.
+The ACCME defines "relevant financial relationships" as financial relationships in any amount occurring within the past 24 months that create a conflict of interest.

-Those who have disclosed a relationship* with commercial interests are listed below:
+Those who have disclosed a relationship* with an ineligible company are listed below:

 |Name||Disclosure||Type of Relationship*|